gallorob/gallorob.github.io/pages/curriculumvitae.md

 venue="Accepted at Artificial Intelligence and Soft Computing" description="This paper introduces Un-TraPEs, a vision transformer trained unsupervised on a human pose estimation task.

-Original work developed by Andrea Fanti and Roberto Gallotta for the EAI course during the MSc. at La Sapienza (Rome)."
+Original work developed by Andrea Fanti and Roberto Gallotta for the 'Elective in Artificial Intelligence' course during the MSc. at La Sapienza (Rome)."
 %}

 {% include cv_publication.html